Jim Gregory (football chairman)

-He was brought up in the Shepherd's Bush area and was a fervent Fulham F. C. supporter as a child.
+He grew up in the Shepherd's Bush district of West London and was a fervent Fulham F. C. supporter as a child.
 His father ran a fish stall on North End Road, Fulham, and in 1942 at the age of 14 when his father went into the army he took over the running of the stall.
 When Gregory senior came back from the War, Jim set up his own buying and selling business.
 In the early 1950s he entered the second-hand car business, setting up on a Hammersmith bombsite.
 By the end of the 1950s he had bought 3 acre in Hounslow and set up "Gregory's Motordome" (which could possibly be seen as a forerunner of the car supermarkets of today).
 Further businesses were acquired and sold.
 Gregory attempted to buy into his boyhood idols Fulham but his offer was rejected by Fulham chairman Tommy Trinder; he would later try again only to meet with the same answer.
-Gregory was deeply upset by this rejection and in late 1964 he joined the board of Queens Park Rangers (QPR) instead.
+Gregory was deeply upset by this rejection and in late 1964 he joined the board of Fulham’s local rivals Queens Park Rangers (QPR) instead.